stefan-jansen/machine-learning-for-trading/02_market_and_fundamental_data/02_algoseek_intraday/README.md

-# How to process AlgoSeek intraday data
+# How to process AlgoSeek intraday NASDAQ 100 data

-You can downlod an intraday sample from [here](https://www.algoseek.com/products.html).
+You can download an intraday sample from algoseek's website [here](https://www.algoseek.com/ml4t-book-data.html).

-This README will soon be updated with instructions on how to download sample data from AlgoSeek.
+Move the unzipped folder into the [data](../../data) directory.
+It contains around 12GB worth of NASDAQ 100 minute bar data.